calboo/Flare_Triggering/README.md

 - x_amp - the oscillation amplitude of the injected field along the PIL
 - y_amp - the oscillation amplitude of the injected field across the PIL
 - omega - the oscillation frequency of the injected field
+-
+### Flare_trigger_twist

+These files are used to reproduce simulations with a single BR that oscillates torsionally but remains in the centre of the domain.
+The parameters that can be changed in this simulation can all be found in the shared_data.F90 file and are the same as those for Flare_trigger_linear but with no x_amp and y_amp and instead a parameter for the amplitude of torsional oscillations, rotamp0, which is the maximum rotation of the injected field in degrees.

+### Flare_trigger_collide

+These files are used to reproduce simulations with a two BR that collide over the course of the simulation.
+The parameters that can be changed in this simulation can all be found in the shared_data.F90 file and are the same as those for Flare_trigger_linear but with no x_amp and y_amp and instead a parameter for the collision velocity coll_vel.

+Additionally the injected fields can be set to be either corotating, counter rotating or non-rotating by selecting the appropriate lines in both the initial_condition.f90 and boundary.f90 files.